muratk3n/thirdwave/en/2021/05/farmers-foragers-fossils.md

 coopted the critics, taming the wilder fringes of Axial thought and bringing its bright young men into the establishment...

-The Han dynasty that united China in 206 BC did [great] at turning Axial critiques into a state ideology, rewarding with wealth and influence those Confucians who emphasized texts that stressed duty and submission to authority rather than those that pointed toward
+The Han dynasty that united China in 206 BC [was succesful] at turning Axial critiques into a state ideology, rewarding with wealth and influence those Confucians who emphasized texts that stressed duty and submission to authority rather than those that pointed toward